blackraspberryyy/kippian-wiki/content/PCs/Thoradin Goodman.md

 - [Session 49](../Session%20Log/Session%2049.md): Back in [Ironfleet Compound](Ironfleet%20Compound.md), [Noah](Noah%20Skie.md), [Kiris](Kiris%20Acquermann.md) and [Thoradin](Thoradin%20Goodman.md) wake up and find the other members of their [[Seven Up...|party]] gone.
 - [Session 49](../Session%20Log/Session%2049.md): [Noah](Noah%20Skie.md), [Kiris](Kiris%20Acquermann.md) and [Thoradin](Thoradin%20Goodman.md) see movement on the floating [Yvernus](Yvernus%20District.md).
 They see a dragon fly out of it, and descend down into [Ankyra](Ankyra%20District.md).
 - [Session 49](../Session%20Log/Session%2049.md): [Kirren](Kirren%20Acquermann.md) decides to check on the situation.
 [Thoradin](Thoradin%20Goodman.md), [Noah](Noah%20Skie.md) and [Kiris](Kiris%20Acquermann.md) decide to stay to defend the airship.
+- [Session 50](../Session%20Log/Session%2050.md): [Thoradin](Thoradin%20Goodman.md) sees an abnormal phenomenon: the seawater rising like a hill.
+The [[Seven Up...|party]] checks and sees that the hill is actually the roof of a marble structure.
+Upon investigating, [Kiris](Kiris%20Acquermann.md) confirms that the magic must have been cast on the structure to hide it.

 ## All Entries
 - [Session 13](../../Session%2013.md): [Thoradin](Thoradin%20Goodman.md) fought a few guards.
 He manages to gain the guards' respect.